Vorwerk chicken: Characteristics

 Vorwerks are a dual-purpose chicken suitable for both meat and egg production.
 Standard size males weigh 2.5–3.2 kilos (5.5–7.5 pounds), and females weigh 2–2.5 kilos (4.5–5.5 pounds).
-However it is very important to note that the European bantam standards are different from the US standards, which is understandable as they were produced using different breeds.
+The European bantam standards are different from the US standards, which is understandable as they were produced using different breeds.
 In particular Bantam males in the US are 765 grams (27 ounces), and females in the US are 650 grams (23 ounces) but in Europe the breed is heavier at 910 grams for males and 680 grams for females.
 If you are showing in Europe it is well worth seeking out that standard rather than go by the US version.
 Large Vorwerk hens are good layers of cream-colored eggs, and will produce approximately 170 in a year.
 Bantams are also dual-purpose, but (like all bantams) lay smaller eggs and fewer of them.

 Vorwerks are hardy, adaptable birds with economical appetites.
 In temperament, they are alert and active, but not necessarily flighty.
 In terms of plumage, their head, neck and tail are solid black, with the rest a buff color.
 The ideal of breed standards call for no black spotting in the buff areas, but in practicality this is very difficult to breed.
 Vorwerks sport a single comb, slate grey underfluff, and white earlobes.